-Eligible retirees will receive an annual contribution of \$25,000 into a Premium-Only HRA for a period of 2 years.
+Eligible retirees will receive a one-time contribution of \$50,000 into a Premium-Only HRA.
 The total contributions will not exceed a maximum of \$50,000.

 Hourly District Wide Administration Support: At least age 55 with a minimum of 10 years of service